 Soellal, Lunar New Year, Customs

 Lunar New Year, known as Seollal (also spelled Seolnal) is one of Korea’s major holidays.
-Since Koreans also mark January 1st as a holiday, the country celebrates two New Year holidays, almost in a row, since Soellal fall in either February or mid to late January.
+Since Koreans also mark January 1st as a holiday, the country celebrates two New Year holidays, almost in a row, since Soellal falls in either February or mid to late January.
 The actual New Year’s Day is a statutory holiday as are the day before and the day after – this was to allow people to travel to their hometowns for the traditional rites honouring the family’s ancestors.
+Note that if the holiday falls on a Sunday, the Monday is added as a statutory holiday.
 Many of the time-honoured rituals are gradually disappearing or being modified in modern Korea.
 However, the majority of people still practice most, if not all, of them.

 Before Seollal – Shopping.